 Pharmacy Department Newsletter

-Residents contribute to the monthly newsletter as authors and editors.
+Residents contribute to the newsletter as authors and editors.
 The newsletter provides pharmacy staff with up-to-date clinical and departmental news &medication safety updates; and formulary additions/deletions, new oncologic discoveries (treatment- or disease-related), announcements of new employees, and updates from The Joint Commission.

 Clinical Presentations are weekly meetings designed to discuss new clinical topics as well as patient-related cases with staff pharmacists.
 These presentations involve patients who are currently being treated at Memorial Sloan Kettering.
 The meetings are organized to allow an active discussion among pharmacists.
 These didactic sessions are part of the career ladder of the pharmacists, and topics are not limited to oncology.
 Residents are required to present 5 to 6 clinical presentations per year.